 No matter the size, from independently run small businesses to global conglomerates, no business can be profitable without adequately managing its finances.
 The constant flow of money is what keeps the engine running.
 And a massive part of ensuring a well-oiled engine is an efficient account receivable process.

 Dive in to understand the process and benefits of an automated accounts receivable process.

-Accounts receivable is defined by funds owed to a company by their customers for services or products they’ve purchased from you.
-Efficient accounts receivable management brings cash into the business before an invoice is due or it becomes a bad debt, ensuring healthy cash flow.
+Accounts receivable (AR) is defined as every cent a customer owes your business from the day you send out an invoice for their purchase.
+An efficient accounts receivable management brings cash into the business before an invoice is due or becomes a bad debt, ensuring healthy cash flow.

-Let’s take a look at how this business process functions in an electric company.
-Everyday people use electricity, and at the same time every month, they receive an invoice stating the amount owed to the electricity company for providing electricity for the previous month.
-In short, the electric company provided the electricity on credit for their customers and only collected payment after people had already used the service they provided.
-What’s owed by the customers is the accounts receivable.
+Let’s look at how this business process functions in an electric company.
+People use electricity daily.
+At the month-end, they receive an invoice stating the amount owed for the previous month.
+In short, the electric company provides electricity on credit for their customers.
+What’s owed by the customers for their usage is the accounts receivable.

 Understanding the Accounts Receivable Process